 Find out how much you could get – use our annuity calculator today

-Any information you enter, like date of birth and medical conditions, are 100% secure and anonymous – we don't ask for your name.
+Any information you enter is 100% secure and anonymous – we don't ask for your name.

 You can use the calculator even if you don't have a pension with Aviva, although you do have to be a UK resident aged 55 to 74.